cecilialee/boilerplate-fastapi-poetry-docker/README.md

 fastapi dev app/main.py
 ```

-By default the app servces at http://127.0.0.1/, which is the localhost.
+By default the app services at http://127.0.0.1/, which is the localhost.
 The Swagger API documentation is available at http://127.0.0.1:8000/docs/.

 > [!TIP]
 > The FastAPI local development mode has auto-reload enabled by default, so it will automatically reload the server when code changes are made.
 This is resource intensive and should only be used for development.